kambei/jenkins-and-argocd-poc/README.md

     ```
     # (Inside your project root)
-    # Start Jenkins (Docker CLI will be installed automatically via init script)
+    # Build and start Jenkins (builds custom image with Docker CLI pre-installed)
-    docker compose up -d
+    docker compose up -d --build
     ```

-    **Note:** The Jenkins container will automatically install Docker CLI on startup using an init script.
+    **Note:** The first time you run this, it will build a custom Jenkins image (`Dockerfile.jenkins`) that includes Docker CLI.
 This is necessary for the pipeline to build Docker images.
-The first startup may take a minute or two while Docker CLI is being installed.
+The build may take a few minutes.
+Subsequent starts can use `docker compose up -d` without `--build`.

+    **Works on both Windows and Linux:** The Dockerfile approach works reliably on both Windows (Docker Desktop) and Linux hosts.

 ### Option B: Jenkins Installed Natively on Windows